carbonplan/offsets-db-data/docs/data-processing.md

 OffsetsDB follows a typical extract-transform-load (ETL) workflow.
 Extraction involves querying and downloading raw credit and project data hosted by offset registries.
 Transformation involves executing the functions contained within this repo, `offsets-db-data`.
-Load involves uploading the resulting data to S3 and the Postgres-backend that powers the OffsetsDB web tool.
+Load involves uploading the resulting data to S3 and the Postgres-backend that powers the OffsetsDB database tool.

 ## Downloading Raw Data